Mschweit/pygame-first-project---test-game/README.md

 This is a test project for learning Git and practicing python using pygame.

-"thjis si a line of text"
+"this is a line of text"